-In determining the fair value of warrants when issued, the Company makes estimates of the expected volatility of the stock, the expected life of the warrants, and an estimated risk-free interest rate.
+In determining the fair value of warrants included in unit placements, the Company makes estimates of the expected volatility of the stock, the expected life of the warrants, and an estimated risk-free interest rate.

 OUTSTANDING SHARE DATA

 The Company has an unlimited number of unauthorized common shares without par value.